Antidumping case about washing machines: Dispute and results

 In September 2013, China and Japan requested to join the consultations.
 In December 2013 South Korea requested the creation of a panel – this was deferred by the Dispute Settlement Body until January 22, 2014, when a panel that consisted of Brazil, Canada, China, the European Union, India, Japan, Norway, Thailand, and Turkey was formed.

 On 10 June 2014, South Korea requested the Director-General to compose the panel.
 He composed the panel on 20 June 2014.

 On 15 December 2014, the Chair of the panel informed the Dispute Settlement Body (DSB) that the beginning of the panel's work was delayed due to a lack of available experienced lawyers in the Secretariat.
 The panel expects to issue its final report to the parties by the end of 2015.

+In 2016, Korea won the case against US.WTO awarded South Korea $85 million against it.